 Learning for children that are four and five years old is more actively elaborate and dynamic!
 Keeping in mind the child’s age, social skill set, didactic learning ability, and strong language vocabulary, we further challenge their areas of social and cognitive development.

-We prepare them to enter kindergarten by eclipsing the State Standards and educational quality goals, competency skills, and language fluency!
+As a provider of bilingual education in Virginia, we prepare them to enter kindergarten by eclipsing the State Standards and educational quality goals, competency skills, and language fluency!
 A majority of our students begin reading and are ready to springboard into the Public Education System.

 School-Age Care 6- 10 Years Old